 Abram continues to explore these themes in Becoming Animal: An Earthly Cosmology (2010), another book I highly recommend.
 It’s important to note that Abram is a practical philosopher and his work with the Alliance for Wild Ethics is perhaps as important as his writing.

-I’m delighted to say that I’ll be interviewing David Abram as part of the ecology thread during The Embodiment Conference.
-This on-line event takes place from 13 – 24 November.
-It’s free to join, but numbers are limited.
+I’m delighted to say that David Abram will be joining me on the Ecology and Research channel of The Embodiment Conference.
+This on-line event takes place from 14 – 25 October and it’s free to join.

 In my next post I’ll introduce philosopher and poet Glen Mazis.

 The UN message is clear: “Climate change is running faster than we are – and we are running out of time.”
 Most of us know climate change is an unfolding disaster, but we still don’t change.
 Why?
 It’s not what you know, it’s the way that you know it.
 We know the facts and figures in our heads, but don’t – or can’t – engage on an embodied, gut level.

 I first explored these idea in Sacred Ecology and it’s still my most popular publication even though it’s over 25 years old!
 I wrote about ‘somatic knowing’:

 “Besides the cerebral knowledge we all possess, the words & ideas stored in our heads, there is a deeper knowledge held within the tissue of our bodies.
 It is a somatic, physical knowing which comes from direct experience.
 This is the knowledge of faith, of emotion, of the gut feeling”.